Collegiate School

 The first K-12 school to install solar on campus in Richmond, VA

 In September 2018, the Collegiate School began its investment in solar.
-Collegiate’s solar arrays produce enough clean energy to power the equivalent of about 100 average American homes, while avoiding as much carbon dioxide as would be sequestered by 164 acres of U.S. forests.
+Solar arrays on the rooftops of four buildings on campus produce enough clean energy to power the equivalent of about 100 average American homes, while avoiding as much carbon dioxide as would be sequestered by 164 acres of U.S. forests.
+Generating its own solar power is projected to save Collegiate $171,813 over the 35-year lifetime of the solar power system.

 LIVE ENERGY MONITORING